criteo/afk-saltstack/README.md

 ## How to install

-The recommended configuration is to download the code in this repo to a dedicated path on your Salt-master.
+The recommended configuration is to download the modules in this repo to a dedicated path on your Salt-master.

 Example of salt-master configuration:
 ```yaml